WHY IS A HEALTHY SEX LIFE IMPORTANT?

 Sexual function changes for everyone as we age.
-These changes can add stress to a person’s life.
-These changes reflect decreases in sex hormones.
-This results in it taking longer to become aroused and achieve orgasm.
-In men it takes longer to get an erection.
-Women may have vaginal dryness.
-These changes can cause sex to be a challenge.
-Also, illnesses associated with aging can reduce one’s sexual activity.
-A clear example is arthritis which can make it difficult to get into sexual positions.
-Heart disease can make it tiring to have sex.
-The inability to maintaining an erection makes condom use difficult.
+These changes can add stress to your life and make sex a challenge.
+These changes reflect decreases in sex hormones, which can make it more difficult become aroused and achieve orgasm.
+Men may find it more difficult to get an erection, while women may have vaginal dryness.
+Age-related illnesses can also reduce sexual activity.
+For examples, arthritis can make it difficult to get into sexual positions and heart disease can make it tiring to have sex.
+For men, condom use can make it more difficult to maintain an erection.

 Sexual activity has many forms that include insertive sex, kissing, touch, intimacy and even just holding a person’s hand.
 The desire to have sex is continuous throughout life.
-This desire is best expressed by partnering, sharing the joys of sexual intimacy.
 The frequency of sexual activity, if it occurs at all, is a function of partner availability.
 Couples who are married or partnered have the highest rates of sexual activity.

-Unfortunately, your doctors may not ask you about sex.
-This likely reflects the assumption that older adults do not have sex at all.
-Your physician may be reluctant to talk about sex and safer sex with someone of their parents’ age.
-The best advice is to not wait for your doctor to ask.
-Talk frankly about your sex life and any issues you have.
-With this proactive approach you will discover what you need to stay healthy and maintain a satisfying sex life.
+Unfortunately, your doctors may not ask you about your sex life.
+They may assume older adults do not have sex at all or are reluctant to discuss sex and safer sex with someone of their parents’ age.
+You should not wait for your doctor to ask about your sex life.
+You should feel that you can talk frankly about your sex life and any issues you have.
+With this proactive approach, you can get the information and care needed to stay healthy and maintain a satisfying sex life.
 Addressing any issues early makes them more manageable before they become a serious problem.

 Ask if your sexual problems may be a side effect from a drug or combination of drugs.